A wall with cables running from a wall-mounted tv to a power outlet

 Before drilling any holes, it’s crucial to determine where your cables will run from your TV to your media devices.

-See also How to Use Sound Bar Mount Above Tv
+See also How High to Mount 52 Inch Tv

 Decide on the paths you want to follow, take careful measurements, and pre-mark the spots where the holes for cable routing will go.
 As mentioned earlier, it’s essential to check for obstructions such as studs, fire blocks, or pipes that could get in the way of the paths you want.